Not-Minimal/Not-Minimal/README.md

 </p>

 <h2 align="center">
-I'm a Computer Engineering Student 💻 and Designer 🎨!
+I'm a Computer Engineering Student 💻 and Manager 🎨!
 </h2>

 Passionate self-taught, admirer and apprentice of technology and investments.
 In my short life I have had the opportunity to help small/medium-sized companies to improve and automate their logistics and human resources processes.
 Thanks to this I have been able to help companies in their day to day to improve workflows in the logistics area.